 Crisis, by definition, means that something has broken down.
 Whatever had seemed to be working is no longer working.
-A common response is to attempt to figure out what went wrong, or try to fix what is broken to get the situation back to “normal.”
+A common response is to attempt to figure out what went wrong, who or what is to blame, or try to fix what is broken to get the situation back to “normal.”

 Metapsychiatry suggests that what is needed is not “fixing” but understanding.
 The broken situation is communicating something.
 In Metapsychiatric language, the crisis has a “meaning.”
 What is broken is not the “thing” or “people” involved.
 The situation is an honest expression of a mental climate that is not in harmony with the fundamental order of the universe.